department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/form-step.md

 Create the steps and pages that match the requirements for your form.
 Whenever possible, use existing patterns and standardized content from the design system for those patterns.

 #### Step header and page title
 The step header (found within the progress bar) should usually have different content than the page title.
-The step header will be the general type of information we’re collecting (like “personal information”) and the page title will be the more specific information we’re collecting (like “name and date of birth”).
+The step header will be the general type of information we’re collecting (like “Your personal information”) and the page title will be the more specific information you’re collecting (like “Your name and date of birth”).
+A step within the progress bar could, but doesn't have to, include multiple pages.

 {% include component-example.html alt="Screenshot of form page distinguishing that the step header and page title should have different content." file="/images/templates/forms/form-step/3-step-header-page-title.png" caption="Distinguishing an example of when the step header and page title should have different content" class="x2" %}